 Providing financial planning advice

 Financial planning advice is a highly regulated industry, particularly when it comes to providing advice to the public.
-Before you can provide advice you must meet minimum training standards and hold an Australian Financial Services (AFS) licence or be authorised as a representative of an AFS licence holder.
+Before you can provide financial product advice you must meet minimum training standards and hold an Australian Financial Services (AFS) licence or be authorised as a representative of an AFS licence holder.

-More information for financial advisors
+More information for financial advisers

 Providing superannuation advice

 See our guidance on the regulation of SMSF advice.

 See our guidance on the regulation of consumer credit and finance broking under the National Credit Code.

 How to start your own firm and manage your staff, insurance, security and marketing

 Benefit from a personal support plan as you establish your business

 Location-specific resources to help you identify the criteria you need to meet for certification